vidhisagathiya/CAREER-SERVICES-APPLICATION/README.md

 **Feature 1: User Registration and Login**

-- User registration: Employers, students, and admin can create an account by providing their basic information such as name, email, and passwor.
+- User registration: Employers, students, and admin can create an account by providing their basic information such as name, email, and password.
 - Login: Users can securely log in to the platform using their registered email and password.

 **Feature 2: Employer Profile Management**